taichi-dev/taichi/docs/syntax.rst

 ************

 A kernel may or may not have a **scalar** return value.
-The type of return value must be hinted:
+If it does, the type of return value must be hinted:

 .. code-block:: python